 10 Things to Do at Creole Tomato Festival

-At the Creole Tomato Eating Contest for kids and adults!
-Held at 12:30 p.m. each day at the Louisiana Cookin’ Culinary Stage, this eating challenge requires contestants to eat up to 3 tomatoes without using their hands (less tomato eating required for the kids!).
-All you have to do is sign up by noon each day, and the trophy could be yours.
+Head to the Creole Tomato Eating Contest for kids and adults at the Louisiana Cookin’ Culinary Stage.
+This challenge, which takes place both days at noon, requires contestants to eat up to 3 tomatoes without using their hands (less tomato eating required for the kids!).
+All you have to do is sign up each day and the trophy could be yours.

 Purchase a Creole Tomato Festival “Ripe and Ready” apron while you’re at the fest.
 Because we all know nothing splatters quite like tomatoes!